Green Flowers: Their Meanings, Symbolism, and Folklore

 Green’s many meanings aren’t all positive.
 The color is also associated with envy and jealousy; many attribute this symbolism to Shakespeare, who wrote, “O, beware my lord of jealousy./It is the green-eyed monster which doth mock/The meat it feeds on” in Othello.

 Some cultures associate green with nausea or being “green around the gills.”
 In the 19th century, the color became associated with absinthe.
-While at first wormwood green was seen as fashionable and artistic, as the dangers of absinthe became known, the color become associated with debauchery and melancholy.
+While at first wormwood green was seen as fashionable and artistic, as the dangers of absinthe became known, the color became associated with debauchery and melancholy.
 In the British Isles, green is linked to magic, trickery, and deceit — think leprechauns and the Green Man.

 But when it comes to flowers, much of the color green’s positive symbolism and meaning apply.
 In the Victorian language of flowers, green blossoms were used to send messages related to rebirth, renewal, health, prosperity, and youth.
 For example, in floriography, a gift of bells of Ireland would wish someone good luck, while cymbidium orchids hope for health and good fortune.